-BL 113 Human Biology (3.00 cr.)
+BL 113 Human Biology

 An introduction to the biology of humans.
 Topics include anatomy, physiology, evolution, and ecology with emphasis on the physiology of human organ systems.
+Four to five laboratory sessions.
 Closed to students who have taken an anatomy or physiology course.